 The Board Charter requires an independent Non-Executive Director to hold the position of Chairperson, unless the Board otherwise resolves.

-The roles of the Chairman and CEO are not exercised by the same person.
-The Board considers the Chairman Mark Chellew is an independent Non-Executive Director, notwithstanding for the period from 21 January 2021 to 30 June 2021, Mark was appointed as Executive Chairman.
+The Chairman Mark Chellew is an independent Non-Executive Director.
 His responsibilities as Chairman are set out in the Board Charter.